jdewit/AvroCsvBundle/README.md

     db_driver: orm # supports orm
     batch_size: 15 # The batch size between flushing & clearing the doctrine object manager
     tmp_upload_dir: "%kernel.root_dir%/../web/uploads/tmp/" # The directory to upload the csv files to
+    sample_count: 5 # The number of sample rows to show during mapping
 ```

 Add routes to your app/config/routing.yml file